foundersandcoders/old-coursebook/patterns/week4/PostgreSQL.md

 #### MacOS

 Go to http://www.postgresapp.com and follow the instructions to install PostgreSQL on Mac.
+We recommend using this link to download over homebrew, it was much easier.

 #### Linux